User Stories

 Making New Friends Through Music And Cochlear Implants

 Heinz also put in a lot of effort to be able to enjoy music again.
-Together with a music therapist at his clinic in Austria, at home on his own, and even with a group during a three-week-long rehabilitation in Germany, he practiced regularly with his beloved harmonica.
-Step by step and after some time he could finally say: “It sounds good again!”
-The happiness he feels when he plays at social gatherings and spreads good spirits with his music is written all over Heinz’s face.
+With a music therapist at his clinic in Austria, at home on his own, and even with a group during a three-week rehabilitation session in Bavaria, he practiced regularly with his beloved accordion.

-Perseverance, a strong will to start listening to music from scratch and the dedication to regular intensive practice is essential for music enjoyment with CIs.
+Perseverance, a strong will to start listening to music from scratch, and dedication to regular, intensive practice is essential for music enjoyment with CIs.
 However, there are also other important factors.
-The cochlear implant system needs to fulfill the technical requirements for the best possible music perception: a deeply-inserted electrode array, stimulating all areas of the cochlea and covering the entire spectrum of frequencies with high and low tones; a soft, atraumatic electrode array that preserves the delicate structures of the cochlea and that mimics natural sounds; and an advanced sound coding program that is also able to transmit even the complex details of music.
+The cochlear implant system needs to fulfill the technical requirements for the best possible music perception:

 For CI users who did not play music or did not enjoy it very much before their implantation, music might not be such an important consideration.

-But recognising speech melodies, emotions and the meaning of a sentence, as well as better understanding in background noise, are only two of the many benefits regular music training might bring to all cochlear implant users.
+However, recognizing speech melodies, emotions, and the meaning of a sentence, as well as better understanding in background noise, are some of the many benefits regular music training can have for all cochlear implant users.

 Music Brings People Together

-Music awakes memories and brings joy and happiness.
-In the case of Walter and Heinz it even brings new friendships.
-The two of them met at a local support group for CI users and soon discovered that they share a common passion: Alpine folk music.
+Music awakens memories and can elicit joy and happiness.
+In the case of Walter and Heinz, it even helped create a new friendship.
+At the local support group for CI users where they met, they discovered that they share a common passion: Alpine folk music.

-During a short vacation with their families it wasn’t just hiking, but also playing music, that was part of the program.
-Their families, who still remember when Walter and Heinz couldn’t hear, enjoyed seeing them playing music together.
+During a short vacation with their families, they didn’t just hike—playing music was also part of the program.
+Their families, who still remember when Walter and Heinz couldn’t hear, enjoyed seeing them play music together.

-Walter and Heinz also like to accept new challenges.
-Heinz recently participated in an alpine horn workshop and had a great time: “The workshop was such a special experience!
-Especially for CI users the alpine horn is a very difficult instrument.
-The conductor of the workshop is one of the best in this field.
-He is also the head of some choirs, so we also sang a lot during the workshop.”
+Walter and Heinz also like to take on new challenges.
+Heinz recently participated in an alphorn workshop and had a great time.
+“The workshop was such a special experience!
+Especially for CI users, the alphorn is a very difficult instrument.
+The person who led the workshop is one of the best in this field.
+He also directs a few choirs, so we also sang a lot during the workshop.”

 Walter now also shares his experience as music-playing and music-loving hearing implant user with others who have hearing loss.
 He answers questions from candidates who are curious about how music sounds with cochlear implants.
 And he gives personal and individual advice on how to best train listening to music with a CI.

-Last, but not least a tip for all music lovers: Have you discovered the MED-EL Spotify playlists created for hearing implant users yet?
-From sunny summer songs and Monday motivation tunes to the best of Beethoven – there is something for every taste in store, tailored to the hearing needs of CI users.
+You can take a listen to these MED-EL Spotify playlists created especially for hearing implant users.
+From sunny summer songs and Monday motivation tunes to the best of Beethoven, there’s something for everyone.

 Thanks for your message.
 We will reply as soon as possible.